-To enter the "Display Properties" at any time, right click your mouse on the desktop or double click the "Display" icon in the "Control Panel."
+To enter the "Display Properties" at any time, right click your mouse on the desktop and select "Properties" or double click the "Display" icon in the "Control Panel."
 Click the appropriate Tab as follows:

 Adjustment

 Adjustment: Click on the Position or Size arrows to make your screen appear as centered and large as possible.